Objectives and Key Results (OKR)

 2. Put each objective on a sticky note, put them up on a wall and then Theme Sort.

-3. Debate and use Blind Vote to determine your primary objective.
+3. Debate and use Secret Vote to determine your primary objective.
 Having two objectives defeats the purpose of 'radical focus'.

 4. List as many metrics as you can in 10 minutes.
 They should show you’re closer to achieving the objective.